What is Glaucoma?

-It can affect people of all ages, including babies and young children, but is most common in adults in their 70s and 80s.
+Glaucoma can affect people of all ages but is most common in adults above 70 years of age.

 Causes of glaucoma